jeremywillans/ha-rest980-roomba/FAQ.md

 Make sure all these automations are correctly firing and check your homeassistant log file for any potential errors being generated

+### 12. Ordered Cleaning / Scheduled Automations

+With the introduction of ordered cleaning, how you select rooms has been reengineered to also work from this integration which is briefly explained as

+- Turn on Input Boolean (e.g. input_boolean.vacuum_clean_kitchen)
+- "Vacuum Add Rooms for Cleaning" automation detects this and adds the text *AFTER* the vacuum_clean_ section (i.e. kitchen) and a comma to the end of input_text.vacuum_rooms
+- Repeat for all rooms added (i.e. - kitchen,bathroom,bedroom)
+- If you turn off an Input Boolean, via "Vacuum Remove Rooms for Cleaning" automation, this text is removed from input_text.vacuum_rooms
+- When you have make the appropiate choices, then input_text.vacuum_rooms will contain the correctly ordered listing of rooms for cleaning.

+The scheduled automations simply define the ordered selections for this field (input_text.vacuum_rooms) and then call the "Vacuum Clean Rooms" automation.

 ## Support

 Got questions?
 Please post them [here][forum].